ckampfe/cas/README.md

 # This is free from race conditions between the read of the current
 # value and writing to the current value, because the
 # underlying ETS API guarantees that `select_replace/2` is
-# cellic and isolated.
+# atomic and isolated.
 #
 # This means that an arbitrary number of processes can be swapping
-# things into the cell concurrently, and they will always update the cell cellically.
+# things into the cell concurrently, and they will always update the cell atomically.
 # More concretely, this means the value passed to `f` will never be outdated.
 # The value returned by `f` will always be derived from the most recent value of the cell,
 # uncorrupted by other concurrent writers.